The Parks and Recognize Podcast - Episode 5 with Cort Jones

 Cort: Yeah, well, I appreciate that.
 And thank you for listening to our podcast.
 That's like my baby and my favorite thing that I get to do at work.

 Datis: It's a great thing you are doing well.
 Speaking of the podcast, I was listening to an earlier episode in the year about Imposter Syndrome, and it was a fantastic episode.
-But in the intro you talked a little bit about how you feel a sense of Imposter Syndrome because you're in the parks and rec space, but you don't feel that you're truly a parks and rec individual because of your background.
+But in the intro you talked a little bit about how you feel a sense of imposter syndrome because you're in the parks and rec space, but you don't feel that you're truly a parks and rec individual because of your background.
 I mean, first of all, I fully disagree with that.
 I think what you're doing is incredible and so profoundly impactful for all the advocacy work that you're doing.
 For all the support that you're providing to parks and rec professionals, umm.
 But for those listening in, why don't we talk a little bit about the work that you do and what organization you do for?

-Cort: Thank you for that question, and yeah, that was one of my favorite episodes with Gabby Vieira, she's amazing.
+Cort: Thank you for that question, and yeah, that was one of my favorite episodes with Gabby Vera, she's amazing.
 I am the senior manager of digital content for the National Recreation and Park Association.
 The primarily consist of producing and co-hosting our podcast Open Space Radio.
 I also manage our blog, which we do a lot of really wonderful storytelling through the blog sharing context for various NRPA resources and stories from you know, professionals who are on the ground doing the work.
 I also oversee our social media strategy at NRPA, which, uh, if you're listening and not following NRPA on social on all of our social platforms, I'd really recommend that, our social media manager Christina High is doing an incredible job.
 And then this was the first year that I didn't manage Park and Rec month.
 That's been kind of my thing for the past few years.
 It's transitioned over to another staff member, I was still highly involved, but that's also a big piece that I've been involved with at NRPA and just one of my favorite campaigns, which we just wrapped up recently.

 Datis: It's such a great initiative.
 What inspired you to apply for your first job at the National Recreation and Park Association?

 Cort: Yeah, that's a great question.
-As you mentioned, I don't come from a background in Parks and Recreation, that's primarily like, I have personal experience but not working in Parks and Recreation.
+As you mentioned, I don't come from a background in parks and recreation, that's primarily like, I have personal experience but not working in parks and recreation.
 My background was in journalism.
 So have a formal education in journalism, have worked for a number of different publications and media companies.
 But I'm also a big fan and advocate for outdoor recreation.
 I'm always trying to find something to do outside.
-I really love nature, so when I saw a job position open up for an associate editor for Parks and Recreation magazine, I was like, this sounds like the perfect marriage between my love of writing and journalism and my love of nature.
+I really love nature, so when I saw a job position open up for an associate editor for Parks and Recreation Magazine, I was like, this sounds like the perfect marriage between my love of writing and journalism and my love of nature.
 And so I applied.
 Luckily, they liked my writing samples and I got it and I've transitioned from the magazine team kind of got into communications and now I'm on the digital content side.
 I think doing my research into NRPA when I was applying for the job, I was like, this seems like such a wonderful organization.
 I hadn't heard of NRPA before seeing this job opportunity, and so, luckily they took a chance on me and I think it's paid off.
 It’s been one of the most rewarding careers I've ever had.
 I think it's definitely my favorite job that I've ever had, I just love it.
 I'm so glad that I found this opportunity, found this organization, and it's provided me so many opportunities and I've met so many amazing people and made built a lot of relationships that I wouldn't have otherwise had.

 graphic outlining Cort Jones quote on his career from the Parks and Recognize Podcast-1